timburr1/timburr1.github.io/_posts/2020-02-23-lucid-dreaming.md

 ---

 [The Art and Science of Cognitive Engineering](https://cognitiveengineer.blogspot.com/) - cognitiveengineer.blogspot.com
-> "What studying hypnotism has taught me about how we think and how to change it for the better."
+> What studying hypnotism has taught me about how we think and how to change it for the better.

 [Lucid Dreaming: A Beginner's Guide](https://tim.blog/2009/09/21/how-to-lucid-dream/) - Tim Ferriss